Watch past Summer Fellows describe their experience or read about it first-hand on the Fellows’ blog.

 The Summer Fellowship Program engages the next generation of young leaders in the sector through career-related work.
 The program places eligible students with Franklin County nonprofit organizations for a 10-week period.
 Nonprofits benefit from the additional support students provide to a specific program or objective, while students receive valuable experience through their work.

-The deadline for area nonprofits to submit their site application for the 2016 Summer Fellowship Program is Friday, September 11, 2015.
+The application for the 2016 Summer Fellowship Program is currently closed.

 What are the basic qualifications to host a Fellow?